AI Automation/Accounting

 This forces a return to manual entry.
 The process becomes: listen to the audio, type the transcript or notes into a separate document, then copy and paste each field into QuickBooks.
 This multi-step, error-prone workflow completely defeats the purpose of using voice in the first place, turning a potential efficiency gain into a frustrating data entry bottleneck.

-For error handling, we use structlog for detailed, structured logs.
-If the QuickBooks API rejects a transaction due to a duplicate invoice number or an unrecognized vendor, the system catches the exception, logs the full context to Supabase, and sends a targeted alert to a designated Slack channel.
-This allows your team to resolve exceptions in minutes, not hours.
+Error handling would be a priority, utilizing structured logging (e.g., structlog).
+If the QuickBooks API rejects a transaction due to issues like a duplicate invoice number or an unrecognized vendor, the system would catch the exception, log the full context to Supabase, and send a targeted alert to a designated communication channel, such as Slack.
+This allows for prompt resolution of any exceptions.

 Cut a 6-minute manual data entry task down to a few seconds.
 The system processes audio and creates a draft bill before your bookkeeper moves to the next task.